snappyjobai/sjmai/readme.md

-# SJM.AI - Smart Job Matching API
+# SJM.AI - Snap Jobs Module API

 SJM.AI is a comprehensive API platform for resume parsing, skills matching, and AI-powered freelancer interviews.
 It helps you find the perfect talent match for your projects using advanced natural language processing and machine learning techniques.